 Nominating and Corporate Governance Committee.
 Our nominating and corporate governance committee will consist of Mr. Tao Zou, Mr. Yulin Wang and Mr. Kuiguang Niu, and is chaired by Mr. Tao Zou.
-We have determined that Mr. Kuiguang Niu satisfies the "independence" requirements of Section 303A of the Corporate Governance Rules of the [NYSE]/[NASDAQ].
+We have determined that Mr. Kuiguang Niu satisfies the "independence" requirements of Rule 5605(c)(2) of the Listing Rules of the Nasdaq.
 The nominating and corporate governance committee assists the board in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
 The nominating and corporate governance committee is responsible for, among other things: